Jedilady/ProyectoFinal-Grupo2/README.md

 ## 📁 Additional Resources

 - [User flow on Figma](https://www.figma.com/board/HwqGdfTJ9vRyufPvJyLrGm/Grupo-2---Tienda-de-Ropa---IDEAS-Y-DIAGRAMA-DE-FLUJO?node-id=0-1&t=34AskrvSLLgcCzSs-1) We first worked in a user flow and gathered some ideas for the general design and main features.
-Evervything was represented here:

 - [Preliminary designs on Figma](https://www.figma.com/design/PdG8gXaWun6Of3JX3JTsf1/Bootcamp-Her-Tech?node-id=97-2&p=f) After that, we prepared the base designs of the main pages, including the responsive sizes.
 Some designs were altered in the final project for technical reasons.
-You can access the designs here:

 ## 💙 Acknowledgments